What is happening at Hemisfair?

-HemisFair Park is the site of the 1968 World’s Fair.
-Once the site transforms into an urban neighborhood embracing a series of three parks, history will be honored by calling the district “Hemisfair.”
+HemisFair is the site of the 1968 World’s Fair, which was renamed HemisFair Park in the 1980s.
+Because the site is transforming into an urban neighborhood embracing a series of three parks, history will be honored by calling the district simply “Hemisfair.”
 Hemisfair will be more than a park and will no longer be a fairground.

 How are contractors selected?

 Contractors for Hemisfair projects are selected through a public selection process facilitated by the City of San Antonio Department of Transportation and Capital Improvements.
 All Bidding and Contracting opportunities are posted on the City of San Antonio website.
 For the latest updates, sign up for the Hemisfair newsletter at www.Hemisfair.org.

 The Hemisfair Conservancy is a separate and independent 501(c)3 non-profit, set up to assist with the funding and longevity of Hemisfair’s exceptional parks and open spaces.